antdp425/kiddo-care/README.md

 You will be greeted with a welcome page, where you can choose to sign up or log in.

-Once signed up and logged in you will land on your dashboard where you will be able to see a roster of all of your children as well as your employees.
+Once signed up and/or logged in you will land on your dashboard where you will be able to see a roster of all of your children as well as your employees.

-At this time the app only allows you to add/edit/delete children and employees.
+At this time the app only allows you to add/edit/delete children and employees, as well as view information about them.

 Stay tuned for updates and new features in the near future.